Hederis/styler/README.md

 * Each item other than level must be separated by an underscore.
 * No spaces or special characters.
 * Can't have both level and version (?).
-* If it can have levels or versions, always needs to have it in the name (i.e., must have `1` or `a`, even if the only one is in use that doc).
+* If it can have levels or versions, always needs to have it in the name (i.e., must have `1` or `a`, even if the only one is in use in that doc).

 ## Examples
 `h_sec_titlepage`